Last updated on March 22nd, 2019 at 07:27 am

 Moving away from basic Speetest.net tests on my mobile, doing large file transfers had positive results too.
 It is likely you won’t get the same close-range performance as a single high-performance gaming router, but you don’t get that massive degradation from distance.

-In the main rooms where I might use a laptop including the living room, office and bedroom I was able to achieve a minimum of 45MB/s so approximately 360Mbps.
-In the 2 rooms where the satellites were located, I was consistently able to achieve over 70MB/s transfer speeds.
+In the main rooms where I might use a laptop including the living room, office and bedroom I was able to achieve an of 45MB/s so approximately 360Mbps.
+Moving my laptop close to the satellite or primary router I was able to get around 500Mbps with 60+MB/s transfers.

 Overall, the system has comfortably outclassed my mishmash of network devices by a long margin, both in terms of speed and the ability to hand off between devices.
 Now that I have got the system working it has been solid for over a week with no further interventions.